 If you received a Form 1095-B or Form 1095-C from the State of California and you have questions, you are in the right place.

-The Affordable Care Act (ACA) requires large employers to file annual reports with the Internal Revenue Service (IRS) and furnish a statement to full-time employees with information about the health coverage offered to the employee and their dependent children, using IRS Form 1095-C. Health coverage providers are also required to file annual reports with the IRS and furnish a statement to individuals with information about those who had minimum essential coverage for at least one day during the preceding calendar year, using IRS Form 1095-B.
+The Affordable Care Act (ACA) requires large employers to file annual reports with the Internal Revenue Service (IRS) and furnish a statement to full-time employees with information about the health coverage offered to the employee, their spouse and dependents, using IRS Form 1095-C. Health coverage providers are also required to file annual reports with the IRS and may provide a statement to individuals with information about those who had minimum essential coverage for at least one day during the preceding calendar year, using IRS Form 1095-B. The IRS Form 1095-B may also be provided upon request from the subscriber.

-By March 2, 2017, for the 2016 statements, and by January 31 annually thereafter, the State of California, via the State Controller's Office, will issue a Form 1095-C to its full-time employees with information about the health coverage offered, if any, to the employee and their dependent children.
-The state's health coverage providers will also issue a Form 1095-B to employees who were enrolled in state-sponsored health coverage for at least one day during the preceding calendar year.
+No later than 30 days after January 31, the State of California, via the State Controller's Office, will issue a Form 1095-C to its full-time employees with information about the health coverage offered, if any, to the employee, their spouse and dependents.
+The state's health coverage providers may also issue a Form 1095-B to employees who were enrolled in state-sponsored health coverage for at least one day during the preceding calendar year.

-Below are answers to frequently asked questions about these forms as well as a glossary of commonly used terms.
+Below are answers to frequently asked questions about these forms.